Bandar-e Gaz: Overview

-Before the establishment of Bandar Torkaman, this port was the most important commercial port in west of Mazandaran, Semnan and Khorasan.
+Before the establishment of Bandar Torkaman, this port was the most important commercial port in the west of Mazandaran, Semnan and Khorasan.
 Bandar-e Gaz became an industrial center due to its location on the commercial highway in northwest Iran.
-The oil-extraction, rice-grinding and cotton-purifying factories were established in this city.
+Oil-extraction, rice-grinding and cotton-purifying factories were established in the city.
 The coastal areas of the city include wetlands, groves and wildlife.